Teoscar Hernández Player Props: Mariners vs. Angels

 - Hernandez hit .267 with 35 doubles, a triple, 25 home runs and 34 walks.

-- Among qualifying hitters last season, he ranked 46th in batting average, while his on-base percentage ranked 87th and he was 19th in slugging.
+- Among qualified hitters in MLB play last year, his batting average ranked 46th, his on-base percentage ranked 87th, and he was 19th in the league in slugging.

-- Hernandez picked up an RBI in 35.3% of his 133 games last season, with two or more RBIs in 18.0% of them (24).
+- Hernandez picked up an RBI in 47 of 133 games last year, with multiple RBIs in 24 of them.
 He drove in three or more runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.